peppelinux/videodrone/README.md

 Drone connectors are selenium browser macros, written in python, as simple as possibile.
-Drone connectors must be packaged and installed or included in your PYTHONPATH (sys.path), this means that you can even create a python local project folder in your VideoDrone Project.
+Drone connectors must be packaged and installed or included in your PYTHONPATH (sys.path).
+You can even create a python local package folder, in your VideoDrone Project.

 See [videodrone.drones.jitsi_chrome](src/videodrone/drones/jitsi_chrome.py) for example.